mbetbadal/portfolio/README.md

 ---

 ### Improvements to Git integration documentation<a name="git"></a>

+**Highlights:**

-Reorganized and rewrote Git integration documentation to improve clarity, usability, and comprehensiveness of Default and Deprecated Git integration features.
-Supported assets and services that needed to be documented more clearly in the Git integration topics, as requested by a distinguish engineer.
-Focus was on clarifying why the user would want to create an empty project, default, or deprecated git project.
+- Reorganized and rewrote Git integration documentation to improve clarity, usability, and comprehensiveness of Default and Deprecated Git integration features
+- Edited supported assets and services tables as requested by a distinguish engineer to remove incorrect information
+- Clarified why the user would want to create an empty project, default, or deprecated git project

 **Restructure info architecture to split information into two topics**